 Bitcoin is not technologically suited and prepared for the mission Cardano is trying to achieve.
 This is perfectly fine and there is no point in comparing the two projects and competing about who is better and why.

 The text is based on my PowerPoint presentation and questions from the audience.
-Feel free to talk about Cardano with your friends and think about the uses.
+Feel free to talk about Cardano with your friends and think about its uses.
 The world around us is constantly changing.
 All we can do is adapt to that change or use it to our advantage.